obestwalter/mau-mau/docs/dev/docs.md

 ### Github pages

-Github offers to host the project documentation on [Github Pages](https://pages.github.com/).
-MkDocs has an inbuilt deploy functionality do push the documentation there.
+Github offers the option to host the project documentation on [Github Pages](https://pages.github.com/).
+MkDocs has an inbuilt deploy functionality to push the documentation there.
 The pages are hosted as project homepage on [github.io](http://obestwalter.github.io/mau-mau/).

 ## Working on the documentation